 Newfoundland and Labrador

-What a gorgeous piece of land and coast this province is!
+What a gorgeous piece of land and coast this province is and a great place for a Canadian road trip adventure!
 We’ll break this section up into a few of its regions:

 - Western: This part of Newfoundland and Labrador has a Viking site, plus two UNESCO World Heritage sites to see, so we’re already off to an interesting—and cultural—start!
 It’s also got hiking, fjords, ancient indigenous sites, sand dunes and so much more.
 There’s the Viking Trail, Granite Coast Drive, and the Three Rivers/Sandy Point Lookout, among other drives that can be taken in this section of the province.